Studies in English

 Drugs affecting GUT

-There are two dates for taking each tests: first and makeup test (up to 14 days after the first test, for students who did not pass the first time or who have written to justify the absence from the first test).
 Colloquium tests that students pass during the classes are graded according to the Regulations and they are included in the total sum of pre-exam points.
-The total number of points acquired by students through the pre-exam activities (maximum 30) will be written in the cards after the completion of sets (total score) and will be taken into account for the final assessment for the two following academic years (therefore, for students who attend the course in 2017/2018 the results remain valid until the end of October 2019.).
-After two academic years (after October 2019), all passed tests and gained points stopped being valid.
+The total number of points acquired by students through the pre-exam activities (maximum 30) will be written in the cards after the completion of sets (total score) and will be taken into account for the final assessment for the two following academic years (therefore, for students who attend the course in 2024/2025 the results remain valid until the end of October 2026.).
+After two academic years (after October 2026), all passed tests and gained points stopped being valid.

 Tests passed during the classes include 20 questions and are scored as follows: